 But seriously, read sociologist Leigh Star’s work about nurses and office workers.
 Medical computing has struggled for 50 years in trying to capture the communication of nurses in hospitals, because no one can accurately gage the complex system of work that is deemed invisible even by the worker herself.
 It’s not that The Wire’s female characters are too attractive, too sweet, or too simple, it’s that their role in the actions has yet to be fully realized.

 Yes, that is Donna Haraway and her dog, Cayenne.
-Also, read Ruben Castaneda’s Sunday Post magazine essay on being a crime reporter with a crack problem in early 90’s DC.Explore posts in the same categories: crime, gender, Police
+Also, read Ruben Castaneda’s Sunday Post magazine essay on being a crime reporter with a crack problem in early 90’s DC.crime, gender, Police